dph01/dph01.ruhoh.com/posts/2012-07-21-diy-lift-crud-an-alternative-to-crudify.md

 RequestVar is used to pass Event instances between page requests in the following cases:

- * From the initial GET request of a create or edit form to the subsequent PUT request that processes the submitted data (and also between successive PUT requests if they occur)
+ * From the initial GET request of a create or edit form to the subsequent POST request that processes the submitted data (and also between successive POST requests if they occur)
  * From the list page to a delete, view, or edit page
  * From a view page to an edit page